 Indoor or outdoor units: Decide whether your facility will have drive-up units or units that can only be accessed from the indoors.

 Climate-controlled units: Climate-controlled units are kept between 55 and 85 degrees Fahrenheit and can protect belongings from damage.
 Take your budget and local climate into consideration when deciding if you want them.

 Special space for vehicles: If your facility will be in an area with many boat and RV owners, you may want to set aside storage space for these types of vehicles.

 Since there are many self-storage facilities today, you’ll have ample opportunities to learn about the costs and investment required for this type of business.

 5 Residual Income Streams You Can Create with No (or Little) Money

 Fortunately, you don’t need money to create a residual income stream.
-These ideas involve little or absolutely no money.
+These passive income ideas are great for college students and beginners since they involve little or absolutely no money.

 Believe it or not, you can earn cash back from the shopping you already do when you make a purchase through Rakuten.
 When you install the Rakuten browser extension, you’ll receive alerts any time you’re shopping on one of their partner sites.
 Activate the cash back deal with one click and then continue shopping like normal.

 You can also earn cash through credit cards that offer 1% to 6% cash back every time you make a transaction.
 To maximize cash-back rewards through credit cards, follow these steps: